Healthcare Innovation and Technology

 - as part of the Postgraduate Certificate in Patient Safety and Quality Improvement.

-Short course participants who submit a module assignment and achieve a pass, and who within two years go on to enrol in an award-bearing course (e.g. MSc, PGDip, PGCert) which includes the module, may request exemption from re-taking the module.
+Short course participants who submit a module assignment and achieve a pass, and within two years enrol in an award-bearing course (e.g. MSc, PGDip, PGCert) which includes the module, may request exemption from re-taking the module.

-Short course participants who do not wish to undertake the assessed work required for academic credit but who do satisfy the course attendance requirements will receive a certificate of attendance.
+Short course participants who do not wish to undertake the written assignment but who do satisfy the course attendance requirements will receive a certificate of attendance.

 Venue and accommodation